 Ian Wood (Leeds): ‘unquestionably a work that one can recommend as a point of departure for understanding the work of the Anglo-Saxons on the continent in the late seventh and eighth centuries’ (Cercles).

-Early Medieval Hagiography, Past Imperfect (Arcs-Medieval Press/ MIP, forthcoming 2018).
+Early Medieval Hagiography, Past Imperfect (Arc-Medieval Press, forthcoming 2018).

 Apocalypse and Reform from Late Antiquity to the Middle Ages (London: Routledge, forthcoming 2018) – with Matthew Gabriele.